-The principal activities of the Group are the provision of services relating to the sales of air-tickets, hotel accommodation, other travel/wedding related products, sales of package tours, and food and beverage, property investment and investment in treasury activities.
+The principal activities of the Group are the provision of services relating to the sales of travel/wedding related products, sales of package tours, food and beverage and investment in treasury activities.
 These activities are mainly subject to the jurisdictions of Laws of Hong Kong.
 Along with different government laws, rules and regulations, each operating business makes tremendous effort to ensure that it is complied with the relevant laws and regulations.